Your selected cookie settings will be saved automatically. A confirmation of which is not necessary. These settings may be changed at any time.

 - The access status (file transferred, file not found, etc.),

 - A description of the type of web browser used,

 We take some technical and organizational measures to protect your data from any unwanted access as much as possible.
 We use an encryption method on our website.
 Your information is transmitted from your computer to our server and vice versa via the Internet using TLS encryption.
 You can recognize this by the fact that the padlock symbol in the status bar of your browser is closed and the address line starts with .

 Data transmission to third parties

 We transfer your data as part of order processing according to sec.
 28 GDPR to service providers who support us in the operation of our website and the associated processes.
-This means that we forward your data to the following recipients: Hosting of the website, support and maintenance of the systems, newsletter dispatch, Google Analytics, an external hosting of the application management in case of a job application.
+This means that we forward your data to the following recipients: Hosting of the website, support and maintenance of the systems, newsletter dispatch, Google Analytics, and Google’s Dialogflow (if using the Chatbot Hannah), and external hosting of the application management in case of a job application.